sgsokol/influx/doc/manual.rst

 1. If a non linearity causing the slow convergence is due to the use of function absolute value :math:`|x|` in the calculation of forward and revers fluxes from net and exchange fluxes, then an option ``--zc=ZC`` (zero crossing) can be very efficient.
 This non linearity can become harmful when during optimization a net flux has to change its sign, in other words it has to cross zero.
  This option splits the convergence process in two parts.
 First, a minimum is searched for fluxes under additional constraints to keep the same sign during this step.
 Second, for fluxes that reached zero after the first step, a sign change is imposed and a second optimization is made with these new constraints.
  If ``--zc`` option is used with an argument 0 (``--zc=0`` or ``--zc 0``), it can happen that fluxes reaching zero produce a singular (non invertible) cumomer balance matrix.
 In this case, an execution is aborted with an error starting like::

- Error in solve(A, b) :
-  cs_lu(A) failed: near-singular A (or out of memory) Error in trisparse_solv(lAb$A, lAb$b, iw, method = "sparse") :
    Cumomer matrix is singular.
 Try '--clownr N' or/and '--zc N' options with small N, say 1.e-3 or constrain some of the fluxes listed below to be non zero ...
  To avoid such situation, an argument to ``--zc`` must be a small positive number, say ``--zc 0.001``.
 In this case, positive net fluxes are kept over 0.001 and negative fluxes are kept under -0.001 value.
 In this manner, an exact zero is avoided.

 2. A high non linearity can appear for some particular set of free fluxes, especially when they take extreme values, e.g. when exchange fluxes are close to 1 or net fluxes take very high values of order 10² or even 10³ (supposing that the main entry flux is normalized to 1).
 In such a case, user can low this limits (options ``--cupx=CUPX`` and ``--cupn=CUPN`` respectively) or try to exclude outliers (``--excl_outliers P-VALUE``) as outliers can attract the solution in weird zone of free fluxes.
 In this latter case, the first convergence will continue to be slow and will generate corresponding warnings but the second one (after a possible elimination of outliers) can be much quicker.